Richard Spring, Baron Risby

 Richard John Grenville Spring, Baron Risby (born 24 September 1946) is a former Conservative Party politician in the United Kingdom.
 He served as Member of Parliament (MP) for Bury St Edmunds from 1992 to 1997, and for West Suffolk from 1997 to 2010.
-He joined the House of Lords in 2010 and is currently the Prime Minister’s Trade Envoy to Algeria and Lebanon.
+He joined the House of Lords in 2010.

 Biography

 Spring was born into the prominent Spring family, in 1946 in Cape Town, South Africa where he attended Rondebosch and Cape Town University.
 He subsequently studied at Magdalene College, Cambridge.
 He married Hon.
 Jane Henniker-Major, daughter of John Henniker-Major, 8th Baron Henniker, in 1979.
-They divorced in 1993, having had two children.
+They divorced, having had two children.

 Career

 Finance

 Lord Risby has more than 20 years' experience in the financial sector.
 Following his graduation from Cambridge University, Spring started his career in the City.
 He joined Merrill Lynch in 1971 and was appointed as vice-president in 1976, a position which he held until 1986.
 He has furthermore worked with E F Hutton, Lehman Brothers and Furman Selz.